In Brazil our nights were divided among overland camping, spending the night at a gas station, or staying with local people.

 In Mato Grosso we regularly stayed at 24-hour gas stations.
 We find them fascinating places in themselves with those all those trucks that come and go and the drivers with their stories who sometimes bring their families along as well.

-As we discovered the ease of staying at petrol stations we’ve been increasingly doing this elsewhere in the country as well, notably in and around cities where we think rough camping is not a good idea.
+As we discovered the ease of staying at gas stations we’ve been increasingly doing this elsewhere in the country as well, notably in and around cities where we think wild camping is not a good idea.

 Hospitality – Staying with Locals